ztlxltl/FamilyTreeView/README.md

 - AbbreviatedNameDisplay Inspector Gramplet, lists the abbreviations of the names of the active person (audience=DEVELOPER)

 ## Installation
-FamilyTreeView uses GooCanvas to draw the tree.
-If you are using Gramps' Graph View, all requirements are satisfied already.
+FamilyTreeView uses `GooCanvas` to draw the tree.
+If you are using Gramps' Graph View, this requirement is already satisfied.
 (In contrast to Graph View, FamilyTreeView doesn't require Graphviz.)
+In addition, FamilyTreeView needs `Rsvg` which needs to be installed on some Linux systems.

 There are two options for adding FamilyTreeView to Gramps.
 The first lets Gramps know about the provided prebuilds.
 The second downloads the source code to the right location for Gramps to find.
 If you have problems with the first option, you can always use the robust alternative of downloading the source code.